100+ Creative Twitter Headers for Your Inspiration

 Twitter has officially joined the ‘visual’ club by allowing users to create a personalized Twitter header to boost their brand visibility.
 Some people (and brands) had gotten a head start with the headers and the results are pretty impressive.
 If you’re still unsure what to put up there, here are some twitter header examples that will blow your mind – “Now why didn’t I think of that?”

-But before that, some important notes to remember:
+But before that, some important notes to remember (as of 2022):

 A few considerations before creating YOUR Twitter Header: